smartprocure/contexture-docs/getting-started/setup.md

 ﻿[↩  Parent: Table of Contents](../README.md)
 [↩  Previous: Getting Started](README.md)

-# Project Setup & Use
+# Project Setup

 The whole Contexture Framework is available through NPM.
-It doesn't have any extra dependency besides Node 9+.
+It doesn't have any extra dependency besides Node 9.
 In this quick guide, we'll achieve the following goals:

 - [Install Node 9 and NPM](./setup.md#installing-node-9-and-npm)